The article “Outstanding Expenses Journal Entry” suggests that the journal entry relates to expenses that have not been paid but incurred.

 Facts of the Scenario

-Loss Company is into the restaurant business.
-The major expenses are staff salary, rent, electricity, maintenance charges, cost of vegetables, fruits and groceries.
+Loss Company is in the restaurant business.
+The major expenses are staff salaries, rent, electricity, maintenance charges, and the cost of vegetables, fruits, and groceries.

-The company policy is to pay the staff salary, Maintenance and grocery bills (all outstanding expenses) on 5th of next month.
+The company policy is to pay the staff salary, Maintenance, and grocery bills (all outstanding expenses) on the 5th of the next month.
 The current month is May.

-May month expenditure which will be payable in June is $10 Million and April month expense paid in the May month is $9 Million
+May’s expenditure, which will be payable in June, is $10 million, and April’s expense paid in May is $9 million.

-Restaurant needs to present their monthly final accounts (Balance sheet, Profit & loss, cash flow statements) to their board of directors.
-So, it is closing the books of accounts.
+The restaurant must present its monthly final accounts (Balance sheet, Profit and loss, and cash flow statements) to its board of directors, which means closing the books of accounts.

 The Problem

-Even though there is a delay in payment, the expenses or income that needs to be accounted shall be as per actuals current period data.
+Even though there is a delay in payment, the expenses or income that need to be accounted for shall be as per the actual current period data.
 So, the current expenses in the above example shall be $10 million.

 Outstanding Expenses Journal Entry